 Without your consent or extraordinary circumstances, the police cannot arrest you in your home without a warrant.
 The police can arrest you without a warrant if they have probable cause to believe that you committed an offense in their presence, or when an individual informs an officer that you have just allegedly committed a criminal offense.

 You can be arrested for committing a misdemeanor, which is a lesser crime.
 Some examples of misdemeanor criminal charges are:

 In addition, a citizen, such as a security guard or store owner, may detain you if you have committed, for example, the offense of retail theft, in their presence.
 In this instance, they must promptly turn you over to the police.

-If you are arrested for a felony criminal charge without a warrant, you are entitled to a prompt hearing (preliminary hearing) to determine whether or not the arresting officer had probable cause (the minimum level of required evidence) to arrest you.
+If you are arrested for an Illinois felony or misdemeanor criminal charge without a warrant, you are entitled to a prompt hearing (preliminary hearing) to determine whether or not the arresting officer had probable cause (the minimum level of required evidence) to arrest you.
 However, you may not have an opportunity for a preliminary hearing, where your criminal attorney can cross-examine the arresting officer and challenge the State's evidence.
 The State is allowed to avoid a preliminary hearing by submitting evidence, in secret, to a grand jury which will return a bill of indictment against you.